The "Fundamental 4" Competencies for Leaders

 Learning agility involves learning from mistakes, asking insightful questions, and being open to feedback.
 It includes learning a new skill quickly, taking advantage of opportunities to learn, and responding well to new situations.
 For senior leaders, learning agility is also about inspiring learning in others and creating a culture of learning throughout the organization.
 Developing your learning agility is how to enjoy a long career.

-Grow Your Skills in Every Role
+Grow Your Leadership Skills for Every Role

-Each of the Fundamental 4 is a “continuous improvement” or “build-as-you-go” leadership competency.
+Each of the Fundamental 4 is a “continuous improvement” or “build-as-you-go” leadership skill.
 To be effective, you continue to develop, adapt, and strengthen them throughout your career.
 As you gain skill in one area, you’ll find there’s more to learn and practice in taking on new challenges and larger roles.

 If you think you’ve “skipped over” any of the Fundamental 4 during your career, you won’t be as effective or fully develop your leadership potential.
 The good news is that with concerted effort, you can learn and improve skills you missed out on.